Andi L Shane, MD, MPH, MSc

 Children’s Healthcare of Atlanta

 Dr. Shane’s areas of research interest include the prevention and epidemiology of enteric infections, evaluating applications of probiotics in the treatment and prevention of infectious diseases and vaccine immunogenicity, the prevention of neonatal sepsis, and the epidemiology and prevention of childcare infections in local and global settings.
-She is committed to the education and mentoring of the next generation of clinicians and research scientists; she co-teaches a course on Clinical Trial Design in Emory’s Masters of Science in Clinical Research Program and is a co-founder of the K-Club.
+She is committed to the education and mentoring of the next generation of clinicians and research scientists; she co-teaches a course on Clinical Trial Design in Emory’s Masters of Science in Clinical Research (MSCR) Program and is a co-founder of the K-Club.